Neurological Diagnostic Procedures

 - Assessment of the efficacy of therapy for seizures and status epilepticus.

-- Assessment of level of consciousness in patients receiving intravenous sedation or pharmacologically induced coma.
+- Assessment of the level of consciousness in patients receiving intravenous sedation or pharmacologically induced coma.

 - Prognostication of patients following cardiopulmonary arrest.